 Buying and selling online has its pros and cons and one of the disadvantages is the increasing number of unscrupulous people that are taking advantage of both buyers and sellers alike.
-However, if you do your due diligence, you will be able to shop and sell safely on any online shopping platforms such as Poshmark.
+However, if you do your due diligence, you will be able to shop and sell safely on any online shopping platform such as Poshmark.

 Yes, Poshmark is definitely legit and it’s a trustworthy website.
 However, just like any other online shopping websites/apps, no one can guarantee the legitimacy of buyers and sellers.
 This is also probably true for all the other websites that don’t have any background-checking requirement during the signup process.

 Almost all e-commerce websites are aware of the challenges of buying and selling online that’s why all of them have a Buyer’s and Seller’s Protection Policy, including Poshmark.